idvorkin/idvorkin.github.io/_d/time_off.md

     - Leave for the airport 3 hours early (have lots of slack)
 - Rental car
     - Just get it if you need lots of travel
-    - Take time to learn how to use it
     - Get Insurance on your credit card
-    - Take 10 minutes to learn how to use it (wipers, door locks, cruise control, fuel)
+    - Take 10 minutes to learn how to use the rental car (wipers, door locks, cruise control, fuel)
 - Take time to think through daily routines, and when you'll do them
     - Ad hoc doesn't work
 - Re pack day bag